 Virginia Beach Medicaid for nursing homes

 Medicaid — called Cardinal Care in Virginia — is the health care program for low-income seniors.
-For those who qualify, it will cover the cost of a nursing home if it is considered medically necessary for your loved one.
-For those in assisted living or memory care, Medicaid won’t cover custodial care, but could provide health care services through Home and Community-Based Services waivers.
+For those who qualify, it will cover the cost of a nursing home, including rent, meals, and care services, if it’s considered medically necessary for your loved one.[06]
+For those in assisted living or memory care, Medicaid may be more limited.
+However, Medicaid’s home and community-based services waivers could provide coverage for health care services.

 To get help with determining eligibility or the application progress, contact the Senior Services of Southeastern Virginia (the Local Area Agency on Aging covering Virginia Beach).
-They also have an ombudsman for answering questions and mediating existing concerns surrounding long-term care options.
+They also have an ombudsman, Willie Alston, for answering questions and mediating existing concerns surrounding long-term care options.

 Additional resources